GuenterQuast/mPIXdaq/README.md

     - n_cpixels: number of pixels per cluster
     - circularity: circularity per cluster (0. for linear, 1. for circular)
     - cluster_energies: energy per cluster
+    - single_energies: energies in single pixels

-     - self.clusters is a tuple with properties per cluster with mean of x and y coordinates, number of pixels, energy, eigenvalues of covariance matrix and orientation of the eigenvector corresponding to the largest eigenvalue in the range [-pi/2, pi/2]:
+    - self.clusters is a tuple with properties per cluster with mean of x and y coordinates, number of pixels, energy, eigenvalues of covariance matrix and orientation ([-pi/2, pi/2]) and the minimal and maximal eigenvalues of the covariance matrix of the energy distribution:

         format of the tuple:

-            ( (x,y), n_pix, energy, (var_mx, var_mn), angle )
+            ( (x, y), n_pix, energy, (var_mx, var_mn), angle, (xEm, yEm), (varE_mx, varE_mn) )
   """
 ```